 Add up each player's score for all rounds.
 The player with the highest score, wins.

 Simple, right?
-This addition and subtraction dice game couldn’t be an easier to learn and kids will love it.
-It’s a great game for at home learning or in the classroom.
+This addition and subtraction dice game couldn't be any easier to learn and kids will love it.
+It's a great game for at home learning or in the classroom.

 Need more ideas?
 Watch how to play another math dice game, Fifty:

 More dice games we love: